-1. Mailerlite– Use email clients like Mailerlite to remind your clients of your business and its products or services.
+1. Mailerlite– You can use Mailerlite to send email reminders to your clients about your business and its products or services.
 It’s free for you if your mailing list is 1000 or less.

-4. Logaster– Logaster is a professional online logo maker and generator that also offers packages for the entire social branding for your business or nonprofit.
-It includes digital assets and physical assets like business cards and stationery.
+4. Logaster– Logaster is a professional online logo maker and generator that also offers packages for the entire social branding of your business or nonprofit.
+It includes digital assets as well as physical assets like business cards and stationery.

 5. Docracy – Docracy is an open collection of free legal documents that you can use as templates for your organization’s needs.
 Docracy offers several business-related documents and templates, such as real estate agreements, contracts for photographers, non-disclosure agreements, privacy policies, etc.

 6. TechSoup– They help nonprofits by offering over 500 no-cost or discounted hardware and software products.
 In addition to donating tech resources and computer equipment, they offer several educational resources to help nonprofits get started online.

 7. VolunteerSpot– When your business or nonprofit’s mission relies on volunteer help, you’ll need some way to plan, schedule and manage an entire group of supporters.
 This software makes the hassle of organizing volunteers a thing of the past.

 8. Wufoo– Use Wufoo’s tools to create custom web forms (surveys, contact forms and payment processing) that you can use to collect data, payments and automate your workflows.

 9. Hubspot– Hubspot is one of the best customer relationship management tools (CRM).
 The platform offers a ton of other features that are completely free.
 This includes client relationship tools, HubSpot’s learning center and a large selection of various marketing tools.